awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 * __Implicit flow__: the simpler one.
 It require just a link from your app and for you to read a GET parameter.
 This flow only returns an _id_token_ you __should not__ use an id_token to authenticate a user against a backend. (see details below)
 * __PKCE flow__: the most secured flow.
 It will require you to generate random strings, apply some hashed and exchange information two times with the broker.

+The broker is not 100% compliant to the Oauth2 flow (see the minor _Differences with the Oauth2 standard__ section below for more detail)

 Expand the section below to see the detailed flows:

 <details>